Last Updated on

 If you are interested in products, check out my guide to whole house water filtration systems.

-Typically, you will need to add in a UV light purification system as an upgrade when purchasing a whole house water filtration system.
+Typically, a UV light purification system is used for purification in conjunction with a whole house water filtration system.

-If your water has a lot of sediment, you may want to look into a pre-filter as to not clog up the filters so quickly.
+If your water has a lot of sediment, you may want to look into a pre-filter as well to not clog up the expensive filtration elements.

 2. UV light Water Disinfection System